Dansby Swanson Player Props: Cubs vs. Cardinals

 Dansby Swanson At The Plate

-- Swanson has five doubles, two home runs and 23 walks while hitting .271.
+- Swanson is batting .285 with eight doubles, three home runs and 24 walks.

-- He ranks 65th in batting average, 32nd in on base percentage, and 139th in slugging among the qualified hitters in MLB action.
+- Among the qualifying hitters, he ranks 43rd in batting average, while his on-base percentage ranks 19th and he is 93rd in slugging.

-- In 33 games played this season, he has gone deep in two of them.
+- He has homered in 8.6% of his games this season, and 1.9% of his plate appearances.

-- Swanson has driven in a run in seven games this year (21.2%), including two games with multiple runs batted in.

-- He has scored in 13 of 33 games this year, and more than once 5 times.
+- Swanson has picked up an RBI in 25.7% of his games this season, with more than one RBI in 8.6% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.